Parc 55 and Hilton Union Square (Review)

 Cable 55

-The Cable 55 restaurant is located at the Parc 55.
+The Cable 55 restaurant is located at Parc 55.
 The menu is what I would call California fission.
-It offers dishes like a spicy tandoori rice bow, ocean-friendly sea food, a tapa board, local wines and a number of cocktails.
+It offers dishes like a spicy tandoori rice bow, ocean-friendly seafood, a tapa board, local wines, and several cocktails.

 Kin Khao

-Kin Khao is a Thai restaurant in the Parc 55.
-The name of the restaurant comes from the Thai equivalent of “Let’s eat”.
+Kin Khao is a Thai restaurant in Parc 55.
+The name comes from the Thai equivalent of “Let’s eat.”
 It is a more casual restaurant than Cable 55 on the ground floor.

 Urban Tavern